Robo233/AR-showcase/README.md

 ![](Screenshots/14.jpg)

 ## **King Survival**
-An augmented reality game for Android, developed using Unity and C#, where the player has to place a King in the real world and he has to shoot the enemies with a laser.
+An augmented reality game for Android, where the player has to place a King in the real world and he has to shoot the enemies with a laser.

 ![](Screenshots/15.jpg)
 ![](Screenshots/16.jpg)